 Author Ed Giobbi prefers clams or mussels to oysters for his La Vigilia menu; his daughter usually opts for oysters—simply because, she says, they’re easier to open.

-1 celery stalk, trimmed and minced
+- 1 stalk celery, trimmed and minced

-3 tbsp. butter, softened
+- 3 tbsp. butter, softened

-2 tbsp. minced fresh tarragon leaves
+- 2 tbsp. minced fresh tarragon leaves

-5 tbsp. fresh bread crumbs
+- 5 tbsp. fresh bread crumbs

-Salt and freshly ground black pepper
+- Salt and freshly ground black pepper

-16 oysters (such as blue points, malpeques, or kumamotos) on the half shell
+- 16 oysters (such as blue points, malpeques, or kumamotos) on the half shell

-1. Set rack in the top third of the oven, then preheat the broiler.
+- Set rack in the top third of the oven, then preheat the broiler.
 Combine celery, butter, tarragon, and 3 tbsp. of the bread crumbs in a medium bowl.
 Mix into a rough paste.
 Season to taste with salt and pepper.

-2. Loosen oysters from their shells with a paring knife.
+- Loosen oysters from their shells with a paring knife.
 Smear about 1⁄2 tbsp. bread crumb mixture on each oyster, then sprinkle remaining 2 tbsp. bread crumbs on top.

-3. Arrange oysters on a baking sheet.
+- Arrange oysters on a baking sheet.
 Place in oven and broil until bread crumb topping is browned, about 2 minutes.